leikareipa/lintulista/README.md

 - list_id: Running row id.
 - view_key: An identifier with which the list's observations can be viewed (but not edited).
 This is provided by the user as a URL parameter when accessing the list.
 - edit_key: An identifier with which the list's observations can be both viewed and edited.
 This is provided by the user as a URL parameter when accessing the list.
-- creator_hash: An anonymized identifier of the list's creator; a substring of the hash of remote IP + pepper.
-Intended not to identify an individual but to give the administrator some idea of where the list originated relative to the other lists.
+- creator_hash: An anonymized identifier of the list's creator.
+A substring of the hash of remote IP + pepper.
+Intended not to identify an individual but to give the administrator some relative idea of which instance originated this list.

 **Table 2: lintulista_observations**.
-Stores observations added by users across all lists.
+Stores all lists' observations.

 | Field     | Type                  | Null | Key | Default | Extra          |
 |-----------|-----------------------|------|-----|---------|----------------|